Positive Markov processes in Laplace duality: Laplace duality: semigroups

-\begin{proposition} A positive Markov process $X$ is completely monotone if and only if \end{proposition} \begin{proof} Necessity is clear.
+Combining Propositions~\ref{cm-represent} and~\ref{lemma:kernels} we arrive at the announced \begin{proposition} A positive Markov process $X$ is completely monotone if and only if \end{proposition} \begin{proof} Necessity is clear.
 Take now any $f\in \cm$.
 It admits the representation of Proposition~\ref{cm-represent}, in particular the finite measure $\mu$ on $\BB_{(0,\infty)}$ is specified.
 By, and in the notation of Proposition~\ref{lemma:kernels}, for all $t\in [0,\infty)$, we may introduce the finite measure $\mu_t$ on $\BB_{[0,\infty]}$, and then further by \eqref{eq:cm-represent} and Tonelli we have, for all $x\in (0,\infty)$,